-The Orangutan with the golden hair is a short story by @setiabudhi18 about #palmoil plantations and how pesticides seep into the groundwater killing people and animals. @global_witness @GreenpeaceUK @EIA_news #Boycottpalmoil #Boycott4WildlifeTweet
+Orangutan with the golden hair: A short story by @setiabudhi18 about #palmoil plantations, how pesticides seep into the groundwater killing people and animals @global_witness @GreenpeaceUK @EIA_news #Boycottpalmoil #Boycott4WildlifeTweet

 He is a male of the species of Pongo pygmaeus.
 This orangutan appears all the time on the slopes of the Müller Mountains, located 10,000 meters from the Mantikip Dayak village in the lush green heart of Borneo.

 News spreads rapidly throughout the village of the presence of this magnificent creature with the golden hair.

 As a result, leaves and branches of the tree glisten with golden flashes of light.
 Not only that, plants such as Meranti trees, Balau Wood, Keruing and weeds catch the hairs and become woven in golden threads.

 From his explorations of the jungle, the orangutan’s golden hair sticks to trees, leaves and tree branches

 Large and small birds alight from branches drag along the orangutan’s golden hairs.
 Birds, flying low in the late afternoon flap their wings and the golden hairs drop gently into the river, turning this gold as well.

 A little boy bathing in the river emerges with his body covered in golden threads.
 The village of Mantikip is cloaked in gold.